Statue of Liberty (Peru): Restoration

 The restoration process contemplated the aesthetic historical study, as well as the qualitative and quantitative analysis of the materials, with the purpose of determining the technique of execution of the work and foreign materials.
 At the same time, the conservation and restoration treatment was carried out, based on the minimum intervention, under international guidelines.

 First, a diagnosis of the initial state of the sculpture, stratigraphic coves, temperature and humidity monitoring was made.
 Then a historical, artistic study was carried out in order to recover the original, aesthetic and monumental values of Liberty.
 Several layers of paint that had been placed on the bronze of the sculpture and the stone elements of the pedestal that did not allow to appreciate their original characteristics have been removed.
 When the painting was removed from the bronze, it was possible to discover the signature of the sculptor and the stamp of the foundry.

 Due to the acts of vandalism to which the sculptural composition had been exposed, replicas of the elements that were lost over time were placed, such as the torch that he carried in his left hand, the laurel palm that he carried in his right and the original commemorative plaque that was placed on the monument in 1926.
 Likewise, the lower part of the pedestal that had disappeared has been restored and a part of the stone pedestal that had been covered with concrete has been released.

-In 2019, the Program for the Recovery of the Historic Center of Lima (PROLIMA), a dependency of the Lima commune, carried out the restoration of said sculpture.
+In 2019, PROLIMA, a dependency of the Lima commune, carried out the restoration of said sculpture.
 After a set of multidisciplinary studies, a three-month recovery work was carried out.
 In this process, the Torch and the inauguration commemorative plaque that had been stolen were restored.
 The unveiling of the restored work took place on September 25, 2019, and was attended by the mayor of Lima, Jorge Muñoz Wells; the French ambassador, Antoine Grassin; and the manager, Luis Martín Bogdanovich.